There's no mystery why gas mileage is not as good in the winter, but there are some things you can do to make it better.

-Added Weight-Many people in frigid snowy condition use added weight to give them better traction (such as the use of sand bags).
+Many people in frigid snowy conditions use added weight to give them better traction (such as the use of sand bags).
 These items can be removed during good weather when you are certain that they will not be needed.
 Don't forget about that mound of snow on your roof top or in your truck bed after a hard snow.
 Take the time to brush off that excess weight rather than drag it around with you all day.

-Reduced Aerodynamics-Winter time is generally the start of seeing peoples ski's on top of their roof racks.
-Yes, it is great to always be ready to take on a slope, but if your not going until the weekend, there is no need to leave your ski's on your car all week long until then.
+Winter time is generally the start of seeing skis on top of roof racks.
+Yes, it is great to always be ready to take on a slope, but if you're not going until the weekend, there is no need to leave your skis on your car all week long until then.
 You're only reducing your vehicles aerodynamics by doing this.
 This is then compiled by the fact that cold ambient temperatures also make the air thicker and harder to break through.

-Excessive Idling-It is common for people to let their cars idle longer in cold weather to warm up their car, engine, and clean off their windows of frost.
-Windows can be easily scraped, while most new vehicles do not require to idle in the winter to warm up, they can be driven right away and warm up on the way to where you are going.
+It is common for people to let their cars idle longer in cold weather to warm up the engine, and clean frost and ice from their windows.
+Windows can be easily scraped cold, and most new vehicles do not require idling in the winter to warm up, they can be driven right away and warm up on the way to where you are going.

 This updated article was originally published in 2008.